Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Introduction

 We take a novel view of the online decision making problem described above, where we cast it as a \textit{combinatorial multi-armed bandit problem} (CMAB) \citep{cesa2012combinatorial}, an extension of the classical \textit{multi-armed bandit problem} (MAB).
 The standard MAB problem is a common way of representing the trade-off inherent to decision making problems between exploring an environment by performing successive actions (playing arms, in bandit nomenclature) to gain more knowledge and exploiting that knowledge to reach a long-term objective.
 In a CMAB problem, an agent interacts with the environment in each time step by performing a set of actions (a \textit{super arm}), where the set may be subject to combinatorial constraints.
 Each individual action (\textit{base arm}) in that set may result in some observed feedback (so-called \textit{semi-bandit} feedback), and the agent also receives a reward associated with the complete super arm.

 In this work, we view the combined choice of tests to perform and the selected decision as a super arm in a CMAB problem where the underlying cost distribution parameters are initially unknown, which allows us to leverage effective MAB exploration strategies like \textit{Thompson Sampling} (TS) \citep{thompson1933likelihood} and \textit{Upper Confidence Bound} (UCB) \citep{auer2002finite} together with cost-efficient (active) information acquisition methods, such as \textit{Equivalent Class Edge Cutting} (EC$^2$) \citep{golovin2010near} and \textit{Information Gain} (IG) \citep{dasgupta2005analysis}.
-We summarize our contributions as follows. \begin{enumerate} \item We study the problem of cost-efficient online decision making, where costs may be stochastic and depend on both test and decision outcomes.
-For this, we propose a novel combinatorial semi-bandit framework, providing a new perspective on cost-efficient information acquisition. \item We adapt a number of bandit methods to this framework, namely Thompson Sampling and Upper Confidence Bound, combined with novel extensions of EC$^2$ and IG which can handle tests with different and stochastic costs, which we call W-EC$^2$ and W-IG, respectively.
-Thereby, in addition to Thompson Sampling, we develop W-EC$^2$ and W-IG oracles utilizing a Bayesian variant of UCB (called BayesUCB by \citealt{kaufmann2012bayesian}) that is well adapted to our framework and enables the UCB method to effectively employ prior knowledge in the form of a prior distribution. \item We demonstrate the effectiveness of our framework via several experimental studies performed on data sets from a variety of important domains.
+We summarize our contributions as follows. \begin{enumerate} \item We study the novel problem of outcome-dependent cost-efficient online decision making, where costs may be stochastic and depend on both test and decision outcomes. \item We propose a novel combinatorial semi-bandit framework for our online decision making problem.
+This formulation involves an elegant definition of base arms and super arms, providing a new perspective on cost-efficient information acquisition while simultaneously exploring the concept of interactive CMAB oracles. \item We adapt a number of bandit methods to this framework, namely Thompson Sampling and Upper Confidence Bound, combined with novel extensions of EC$^2$ and IG which can handle tests with different and stochastic costs, which we call W-EC$^2$ and W-IG, respectively.
+Thereby, in addition to Thompson Sampling, we develop W-EC$^2$ and W-IG oracles utilizing a Bayesian variant of UCB (called BayesUCB by \citealt{kaufmann2012bayesian}) that fits well to our framework and enables the UCB method to effectively employ prior knowledge in the form of a prior distribution. \item We demonstrate the effectiveness of our framework via several experimental studies performed on data sets from a variety of important domains.
 We find that Thompson Sampling yields the best performance in most of the experiments we perform. \item We theoretically analyze the performance of Thompson Sampling within our framework for cost-efficient online decision making and establish an upper bound on its Bayesian regret. \end{enumerate}